-A Beginner’s Guide to Reformer Pilates
+A Guide to Reformer Pilates

-As a personal trainer or group exercise instructor, you may be asked about the differences between mat-based and Reformer approaches and which style clients should choose.
+As a personal trainer or group exercise instructor, you may be asked about the differences between mat-based and reformer approaches and which style clients should choose.
 Like any mode of exercise, it’s important to remember that the appropriateness of one form or technique over another largely depends on the interaction of a number of factors – personal preferences and individual goals are fundamental in this decision-making process.

 What is a Pilates Reformer?

-The carriage of the Reformer is usually loaded by a number of springs that attach to the carriage to the frame – when the carriage slides, horizontal resistance is created.
-A number of ropes and pulleys are also attached to the carriage and frame and can be used to create additional resistance, or alleviate it, as required by the exercise participant.
+The carriage of the reformer is usually loaded by a number of springs that attach to the carriage to the frame – when the carriage slides, horizontal resistance is created.
+A number of ropes and pulleys are also attached to the carriage and frame and can be used to create additional resistance or alleviate it, as required by the exercise participant.

-- Rowing series
+- Rowing (front and back)

-- Long box 1 series
+- Long box

 - Long stretches